 3. Installing port and device locks that physically restrict access to USB ports or devices such as CD/DVD drives.

-The third measure is of particular importance, as unrestricted access to USB ports and removable media devices can facilitate the unauthorized copying of data to removable media.
+This third measure is of particular importance, as unrestricted access to USB ports and removable media devices can facilitate the unauthorized copying of data to removable media.
 Unrestricted access to removable media devices means access to devices that might be infected with malicious software that can propagate.

 4. Positioning workstation screens away from areas from which they could be viewed.